-To fix this, let’s look at why sales prospects go into The Abyss, my cut-and-paste email template to improve your post-event sales followups, and a breakdown of why the email can help you get better results.
+To fix this, let’s look at why sales prospects “ghost you” by going into The Abyss, my cut-and-paste email template to improve your post-event sales followups, and a breakdown of why the email can help you get better results.
 It’s based on the consultative process I use in helping agencies.

 Why did prospects disappear on you?

 They disappeared because you incorrectly assumed they were qualified.
 Why weren’t they qualified?
 Perhaps it wasn’t a priority, or they don’t have budget, or something blew up when they got back to the office, or they just didn’t want to say “no” to your face.

 If they expressed interest in getting help, it’s reasonable to propose a call after the event.
 But recognize that their saying “let’s talk” costs them nothing—that “yes” isn’t a real two-way commitment.

 Let’s look at my email template, and then I’ll explain why it works.

 [EMAIL TEMPLATE] Send this after meeting a sales prospect at an in-person event

 Nice to meet you at <ConferenceName>; enjoyed chatting about <SomethingMemorable>!
 Here’s the article I mentioned about <TopicTheyAskedAbout>: <Link>